auth0/docs/articles/connections/database/password-strength.md

 ### Minimum password length when using Hosted Pages

-If you are using either the [Hosted Login Page](/hosted-pages/login) or the [Customize Hosted Password Reset Page](/universal-login/password-reset), and you want to set the minimum password length value, you will need to complete a few additional configuration steps using the [Dashboard](${manage_url}).
+If you are using either the [Hosted Login Page](/hosted-pages/login) or the [Hosted Password Reset Page](/universal-login/password-reset), and you want to set the minimum password length value, you will need to complete a few additional configuration steps using the [Dashboard](${manage_url}).

 #### Set minimum password length when using Hosted Password Reset Pages